 Backpackers Vacation Inn and Plantation Village

 Backpackers Vacation Inn and Plantation Village is a budget-friendly hostel located in Haleiwa and across the street from Three Tables Beach.
-They offer a range of accommodations, including dorm beds, private beach studios, and entire cabins.
-If you plan to spend most of your time on the North Shore surfing, Backpackers is a perfect option.
 Just remember: this property is one of the few affordable options on the North Shore.
 So, it gets booked up pretty far in advance!

 Need more Hawaii travel tips?
 Check out these travel guides!